SaFest 2026 weeklong programme

 15:00 Break

-15:30 Keynote title to be confirmed - Amber Canham, NHS Trauma Informed Project Lead Practitioner
+15:30 Safeguarding through a Trauma-Informed Lens - Amber Canham, NHS Trauma Informed Project Lead Practitioner

 More information coming soon